mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 local control of the drives, power plant and life support systems of the ship.
-Note that this is limited to the individual section, so someone in engineering cannot then obtain control of the ship’s turrets, or vice versa.
+Note that this is limited to the individual section, so someone in engineering cannot then obtain control of the ship's turrets, or vice versa.

-If the objective of the boarding party is more limited – for example, acquiring a specific item from the cargo hold, extracting a prisoner or capturing a specific individual – then all of the ship’s controls might remain in the hands of the crew and may be used against the boarding party.
+If the objective of the boarding party is more limited – for example, acquiring a specific item from the cargo hold, extracting a prisoner or capturing a specific individual – then all of the ship's controls might remain in the hands of the crew and may be used against the boarding party.
 If acquisition of the bridge is not an objective of a boarding action, the boarding party must